 The Omega Bullhead was introduced in 1969 as part of the Chronostop range, it was marketed as drivers / rally watch and was nicknamed the “Bullhead” because of the configuration of the winding crown being located at 12 o’clock with the chronograph pushers on either side.

-The Omega De-Ville calibre 930 with twin side-by-side chronograph in stainless steel or gold plated cases.
-The watch was marketed as a dress chronograph with silver, black or gold dial configurations.
+The Omega De-Ville calibre 930 came with twin side-by-side chronograph in stainless steel or gold plated cases, was marketed as a dress chronograph with silver, black or gold dial configurations.
 The winding crown was located at the traditional three o’clock position with over and under chronograph pushers.